 This module introduces a number of business and management research methods, with a particular focus on entrepreneurship and small business.
 You explore philosophical research issues, such as selecting appropriate research methods and judging the quality and value of findings.
 You learn how to write a research proposal and design and plan quantitative and qualitative research.
 This includes collecting data, analysing findings and presenting results.

-Principles of Operations and Supply Chain Management
+View Principles of Operations and Supply Chain Management on our Module Directory

 You will cover the management of logistical operations in a global context, focusing on essential logistics functions including warehousing and transport.
 You’ll receive a practical orientation to examine best business practices in a variety of industry settings.
 During this module you will discuss the strategic importance of logistics management in the wider contexts of supply chain management, business strategy, sustainability, and international trade.
 Learn how to apply the principles, techniques, and tools of contemporary logistics management to create improvements and competitive advantages for companies in which you will work.
 You’ll gain analytical and written communication skills relevant to global logistics management

+This module will give you a clear understanding of feedback, Dweck`s concept of a `growth mindset`, and how you can use these to improve your studies and career.
+We want you to have a passion for learning, a willingness to challenge yourself, and an eagerness to learn from mistakes, so this module will help you to understand group work and presentations and to acquire the relevant skills to successfully undertake both.
 The module also serves as a bridge for your final year, so that students should be able to understand the expectations of the final year and the possible career paths you can take after you graduate, and how you can use summer vacations to get ahead.

 Enhance your understanding of the concepts and nature of strategy and its interactions with the macro environment, industries/sectors and business operations.
 You develop your skills analysing opportunities and threats, managing strategic capability and resources, understanding competitive advantage, competition and collaboration, directions and methods of business development, as well as managing strategic change.